medh642/P2P-Trading/README.md

 Degree days calculator [here](https://www.degreedays.net/)</br>

 ## Objective
-The original study determine the feasibility of a P2P energy trading system in Stadshagen Zwolle by performing a Spatio-temporal analysis of the consumption and PV generation potential
+The study aims to determine the feasibility of a P2P energy trading system in Stadshagen Zwolle by performing a Spatio-temporal analysis of the consumption and PV generation potential by first performing a location based classification of consumer and prosumer postcodes, then classifying postcodes as consumers and prosumers by month and finally analysing the consumption and production potential by hour (relevant only for a summer day, as solar energy generation on a winter day is almost 0kWh)

-## Analysis

-## Resources